sauce-archives/sauce_ruby/README.markdown

 ### RSpec 1
 Give your tests a :type of :selenium, eg ```describe Aioli, :type => :selenium do```

 Tests will be run against each combination, sequentially and automagically.

+**If you don't place your tests in these locations, only the first browser in the array will run**.

+Work is continuing in magic browser delights for other tools.
+(PSST:  If you have ideas, please let us know!)

 ## Contributing to the Gem